nus-cs2103-AY2324S2/ip/README.md

 **A**.
 Aurora will express that she doesn't understand what you are referring to and provide a list of valid commands for you to use.

-## Built with

-1. Java
-2. JavaFX
-3. Gradle